euctrl-pru/reftrj/README.md

 The software is licensed under MIT or as stated in the relevant repository.

 # Citation
-Please cite this work as
+Please cite this work as (see also the relevant [companion repository for the paper](https://github.com/euctrl-pru/reproducible-ans-performance-paper))

 ```
 @inproceedings{,